dwalsunny/26-ary-Tree/README.md

 # 26-ary-Tree

-A speed and space effiecient word bank implemented as a 26-ary tree to support the english alphabet.
+A speed and space effiecient word bank implemented as a 26-ary tree to support the english alphabet implemented in C++.

 How to use build/use:
   1. You must include the class as: #include "Trie.h"